1) Different kinds of cells:

 Page 90 # 1-4, 5 on Hormone sheet

 2. Testosterone causes the appearance of secondary sexual characteristics in males, while estrogen causes the appearance of secondary sexual characteristics in females.
-In BOTH sexes, FSH (follicle stimulating hormone) is produced at puberty to trigger (start) the development of the gonads( ovaries and testes).
+In BOTH sexes, FSH (follicle stimulating hormone) is produced at puberty to trigger (start) the development of the gonads( ovaries and testes).3.
+Start in the seminiferous tubules of the testis, move into the epididymis for maturation and storage, travel from there through the vas deferens, and continue along the urethra until they leave the body through the penis.
+There are a few glands along the way like the prostate gland, Cowper’s gland and seminal vesicles that contribute fluids and lubricants to make the semen fluid enough to flow!

 Circulatory Slam 2011